 It should be noted that the above does not imply that each factor is weighted equally and nor does it imply that factors must arithmetically be applied to adjust the fee.
-Factors such as alterations to existing works, for example, will generally be far more significant than others.
+Factors such as alterations to existing works, for example, will generally be far more significant than others and would result in fees being up to 25% higher than fees for equivalent greenfield works.